 Overview of South Korea's imports and exports in 2020 and December

 As for the import situation in 2020, the import of capital goods and consumer goods increased by 14.5% and 0.6% respectively, while the import of intermediate goods and raw materials decreased by 6.1% and 26.6% respectively.
-Among the main energy resource projects, the import of gas decreased by 21.7% from the previous year, petroleum products decreased by 26.9%, coal decreased by 33.2%, and crude oil decreased by 36.7%.
+Among the main energy resource items, the import of gas decreased by 21.7% from the previous year, petroleum products decreased by 26.9%, coal decreased by 33.2%, and crude oil decreased by 36.7%.

-Among South Korea’s 20 major export items in December 2020, compared with December 2019, shipping growth was 105.9%, biotechnology health care growth was 104.4%, wireless communication equipment growth was 39.8%, semiconductor growth was 30.0%), displays (28.0%), Home appliances (23.4%), robots (20.9%), cosmetics (16.8%), auto parts (15.6%), plastic products (15.3%), computers (14.7%), fine chemical raw materials (14.1%), agricultural and fishery food (11.2%), storage batteries (7.6%), textile fiber (2.9%) and general machinery (2.8%) grew.
-Petrochemical (-1.6%), automobiles (-4.4%), steel (-7.8%) and petroleum products (-36.5%) showed a decrease.
-In terms of major export regions, compared with the same period last year, exports to Vietnam increased by 35.8%, exports to the European Union (EU) increased by 26.4%, exports to Central and South America increased by 20.1%, and exports to ASEAN increase of 19.6%, an increase of 16.8% to India, an increase of 11.6% to the United States, an increase of 3.3% to China, and an increase of 1.4% to Japan.
-In addition, exports to CIS decreased by 5.5% compared with the same period last year and decreased by 33.1% to the Middle East.
+Among South Korea’s 20 major export items in December 2020, compared with December 2019, shipping growth was 105.9%, biotechnology health care growth was 104.4%, wireless communication equipment growth was 39.8%, semiconductor growth was 30.0%, displays 28.0%, Home appliances 23.4%, robots 20.9%, cosmetics 16.8%, auto parts 15.6%, plastic products 15.3%, computers 14.7%, fine chemical raw materials 14.1%, agricultural and fishery food 11.2%, storage batteries 7.6%, textile fiber 2.9% and general machinery 2.8%.
+Petrochemical exports showed a decrease of -1.6%, automobiles -4.4%, steel -7.8% and petroleum products -36.5%.
+In terms of major export regions, compared with the same period last year, exports to Vietnam increased by 35.8%, exports to the European Union (EU) increased by 26.4%, exports to Central and South America increased by 20.1%, and exports to ASEAN countries increased by 19.6%.
+Exports saw an increase of 16.8% to India, an increase of 11.6% to the United States, an increase of 3.3% to China, and an increase of 1.4% to Japan.
+In contrast, exports to CIS decreased by 5.5% compared with the same period last year, and exports to the Middle East decreased by 33.1%.

-In the future, relevant government departments will comprehensively guide online marketing, supply trade finance, and solve logistics problems, and promote support measures that can boost export vitality.
+In the future, relevant government departments will comprehensively guide online marketing, supply trade finance, solve logistics problems, and promote support measures that can boost export vitality.
 In addition, they will actively expand emerging markets such as RCEP, Korea-Indonesia CEPA, and expand South Korea’s exports.
-It actively cultivates potential projects, accelerates the increase of the added value of export projects, and builds a Korean online platform to promote the entire digitalization of export marketing, finance, payment, and logistics, and strives to cultivate export enterprises and innovate trade structures.
+It actively cultivates potential projects, accelerates the increase of the added value of export projects, and builds a Korean online platform to promote the entire digitalization of export marketing, finance, payment, and logistics, and strives to cultivate export enterprises and innovative trade structures.